Skakarla2023/javascript-for-react/01-js-execution-model/notes.md

 ### How Execution Context works?

-- It is creayed in two phases:
+- It is created in two phases:

 1. In creation phase:
   - JavaScript scans the code before running it.